chiragGu/Basic_DevOps/README.md

   It is a simple python program to convert binary to deciaml and decimal to binary.
 It was kept simple for more clear implementation of DevOps.

+### basic_test file

+  This is the file which contains total of 12 test cases for the 2 functions created in basic python file.

 ### Installation

 For the docker implementation: